Felton, Delaware: 2020 census

+Income and poverty

+By 2023, the American Community Survey estimated the median income was $62,000.
+It estimated median income by types of families as married-couple families $100,938, families $98,056, and non-family households $40,565.
+Poverty was estimated at 7.4% compared to 9.6% for the rest of Delaware.
+10.3% of those projected to be in poverty were under 18 years old, 7.0% were between 18 and 64 years, and 6.3% were 65 years and over.

 Education

 Public school students in Felton are served by the Lake Forest School District.
 Schools include Lake Forest High School as well as Lake Forest North, the elementary school (Grades K–3), and Lake Forest Central, the older elementary school (Grades 4–5).
 Other schools in the district are located in Harrington and Frederica.